The Bankrate promise

 - Standard: The cost of a standard paint job usually includes sanding the body and removing rust before painting to get an attractive finish.
 Standard costs range from $1,000 to $4,500.

-- Showroom quality: This process involves sanding the bodywork down to the bare metal, removing all of the rust and dents and then applying up to 24 coats of high-quality paint.
-The project may take up to a month, and the showroom-quality costs may be as high as $20,000 in some cases.
+- Showroom quality: This process involves sanding the bodywork down to the bare metal, removing all the rust and dents and then applying up to 24 coats of high-quality paint.
+The project may take up to a month, and the showroom-quality costs can run anywhere from $5,000 to as high as $20,000 in some cases.

 DIY auto painting costs